-Student Information First Name Middle Name Last Name Current School Name Grade Start Date in ELE Pr ogram Assessment Tool Domain Results Date of Assessment □S□L□ R□ W day / month / year \square S \square L \square R \square W day / month / year \square S \square L \square R \square W day / month / year \square S \square L \square R \square W day / month / year Continuing English Learner Student s and/or Transfer Students Results Date of Assessment Speaking (ACCESS for ELLs test) day / month / year Listening (ACCESS for ELLs test) day / month / year Reading (ACCESS for ELLs test)): day / month / year Writing (ACCESS for ELLs test) day / month / year English Language Proficiency Level based on language assessme ent data:
+Student Information First Name Middle Name Last Name Current School Name Grade Start Date in ELE P Program Assessment Tool Domain Results Date of Assessment □S□L□ R□ W day / month / year □S□L□ R□ W day I month I year S L R W day I month I year □ S □ L □ R □ W day I month I year Continuing English Learner Students and/or Transfer Students Results Date of Assessment Speaking (ACCESS for ELLs test) day I month I year Listening (ACCESS for ELLs test) day I month I year Reading (ACCESS for ELLs test)): day I month I year Writing (ACCESS for ELLs test) day I month I year English Language Proficiency Level based on language assessment data: L1 - Entering L4 - Expanding L2 - Beginning L5 - Bridging

-^{1 &}lt;u>Note to districts: This notification is an annual requirement, and should be provided not later than thirty days from the beginning of the school year, or, for students who have not been identified for placement in a language instruction educational program prior to the beginning of the school year, the notification must be provided within two weeks of the child being placed in the program.
+1 &lt;u>Note to districts: This notification is an annual requirement, and should be provided not later than thirty days from the beginning of the school year, or, for students who have not been identified for placement in a language instruction educational program prior to the beginning of the school year, the notification must be provided within two weeks of the child being placed in the program.

-L1 - Entering 1 L4 - Expanding L2 - Beginni ng L5 - Bridging L3 - Develop ping L6 - Reaching ELE Program Types: Sheltered English Immersion (SEI) Program - a program that incorporates strategies to make content area instruction more understandable to English learners and to promote English language development.
+L3 - Develop ping L6 - Reaching ELE Program Types: Sheltered English Immersion (SEI) Program - a program that incorporates strategies to make content area instruction more understandable to English learners and to promote English language development.
 This type of instruction is based on students' language proficiency levels.
 Content area instruction integrates sheltering strategies to make content comprehensive and develop content area academic language.
-The student receives sheltered content instruction in mathematics, English language arts (ELA), social studies, and/or science. in two language other language).
-This program ogram - a program that develops students' language skills includes native English speaking students and students struction is initially provided in the native language of the proficiency, instruction is increasingly provided in English. nl Program - other ingual Education). r bilingual instructional program n for English learners (not Two-Way Immersion or language instruction focused on developing speaking, a required component of all ELE programs above. n an ELE Program as a Second Langua place your child in the indicated program.
-All programs will also ELE Programs in the District Proposed Student Placement Sheltered English Immersion on (SEI) Dual Language Education (E DLE) or Two-Way Immersion (TWI) Transitional Bilingual Educa ation (TBE) Other Bilingual Education Alternate ELE Program - If you believe that your child should be placed in a different ELE program than the one proposed, you have the right to request placement in an alternate ELE program.
+The student receives sheltered content instruction in mathematics, English language arts (ELA), social studies, and/or science.
+Dual Language Education (DLE) or Two-Way Immersion Program - a program that develops students' language skills in two languages (English and another language).
+This program includes native English speaking students and students who are native speakers of another language. truction is initially provided in the native language of the proficiency, instruction is increasingly provided in English.
+I Program - other ingual Education). bilingual instructional program for English learners (not Two-Way Immersion or English as a Second Language (ESL) classes: direct English language instruction focused on developing speaking, listening, reading, and writing skills in English.
+ESL instruction is a required component of all ELE programs above. in an ELE Program as a Second Langua lace your child in the indicated program.
+All programs will also ELE Programs in the District Proposed Student Placement Sheltered English Immersio n (SEI) Dual Language Education (DLE) or Two-Way Immersion (TWI) Transitional Bilingual Education (TBE) Other Bilingual Education Alternate ELE Program - If you believe that your child should be placed in a different ELE program than the one proposed, you have the right to request placement in an alternate ELE program.
 Please contact district staff for further information.
 Program placement and/or method of instruction for student whose English language proficiency test indicates that he or she is not an English learner: General Education - Your child was not found to be an English learner and therefore does not need an ELE program.